alexluecke/article-slideshow/README.md

 ## SlideTemplater -- make your own templates

 You can define your own templates for images, articles, and thumbnails with the `SlideTemplater` class.
 Each template function takes a slide object (see `structs.slide` within `SlideTemplater` object for default slide structure).
-For example, if you wish to create and `article` template, you can do the following:
+For example, to create an `article` template, do the following:

     var args = {
       article: {